 ZIMSEC English Language Examination Structure

-As we will continue to remind you in the English notes discourse, the English Examination currently consists of 2 papers with each 50 marks giving a total of 100 marks.
-As a result this is perhaps the only Ordinary Level examination where the mark you get results in a linear increase in your total percentage that is one more mark for you in any of the papers results in a single percentage increase in your total percentage.
+In the unlikely event that you don’t know, you should know that the English Language Examination from ZIMSEC consists of two papers.
+Each paper has a total of 50 marks giving a total of 100 marks for both papers.
+As a result, this is perhaps the only Ordinary Level examination where the mark you get results in a linear increase in your total percentage that is one more mark for you in any of the papers results in a single percentage increase in your total percentage.

 It has a Total of 50 marks: 30 marks in Section A and 20 Marks in Section B.

-In this section a candidate is supposed to write a “free style” essay of between 350-450 words based on one of the 8 set topics numbering from 1-7.
-The compositions are set on a variety of topics requiring the candidate to write a single composition of their preferred type from a list that include: Argumentative essays, Narrative essays, Expository essays, analytically essays and various combinations of these.
+In this section, a candidate is supposed to write a “freestyle” essay of between 350-450 words based on one of the 8 set topics numbering from 1-7.
+The compositions are set on a variety of topics requiring the candidate to write a single composition of their preferred type from a list that includes: Argumentative essays, Narrative essays, Expository Essays, analytically essays and various combinations of these.